Complete Docker + Wasm Tutorial: From C++ Code to Wasm Container

 Next, we restart the operating system.
 After the restart, WSL2 will automatically continue with the installation process.

-From this point on, the rest of the steps should be pretty similar no matter what operating system you're using.
+From this point on, the rest of the steps should be similar regardless of the operating system you're using.

 Step 1 - Installing Docker Desktop